AditiShastri/suladi-sapta-tala/README.md

 # how to use this?

+random-tala-jati :
 This is a simple 3 line python script- run it anyway you'd like!

+.html :
+This is a HTMl/JS version.

 # What next?